-- MFES meets the NFPA 1710 travel time target 60 per cent of the time under current conditions. - Response time across the city has increased by one per cent per year as a result of growth related variables such as density and traffic congestion. - There are 326 identified vulnerable occupancies classified as high risk. - There are 548 high hazard industrial properties classified as high risk. - There are 347 buildings with a height in excess of 18 metres, which are defined as high-rise buildings and are classified as high risk. - Future growth plans consider additional high-rise occupancies.
+- MFES meets the NFPA 1710 travel time target 61 per cent of the time (as of Dec 2017). - Response time across the city has increased by one per cent per year as a result of growth related variables such as density and traffic congestion. - There are 326 identified vulnerable occupancies classified as high risk. - There are 548 high hazard industrial properties classified as high risk. - There are 347 buildings with a height in excess of 18 metres, which are defined as high-rise buildings and are classified as high risk. - Future growth plans consider additional high-rise occupancies.